RayFirefist/P4G_PC_Save_Importer/README.md

 Q: **I got a Japanese error message on loading the save.
 What does it mean?**

-A: If the Japanese error starts with `リトライポイント` it's mostly due to having a NG+(?) save file without a retry point saved.
+A: If the Japanese error starts with `リトライポイント` it's mostly due to having a save file without a retry point saved.
 It's not that important apparently.
 Just save whenever you can.

+Q: **So, are you really telling me that there's a way to use our PSVita save on PC???**

+A: Yes.
+Just use this tool and you'll see your save data usable on PC.
+At the moment it was tested with just the US version of PSVita (`PCSE00120`).
+If something wrong happens, feel free to open an Issue.